 5. Make a commitment and stick to that commitment.
 The best way to lower cholesterol levels is to be able to develop the discipline to stick to your goal.
 You can also lower your cholesterol level by acquainting yourself what are the good and the bad fat and its sources, by discovering the wonders of fiber in cutting down cholesterol, by taking in good multivitamins, by freeing yourself from lots of stress, and by exploring and considering treatment options when all else fails.

-Tags: Bad Cholesterol, Cardiovascular Disease, Cholesterol, Cholesterol Level, Cholesterol Status, Cigarette Smoking, Diet Plan, Diet Plans, Excessive Eating, High Cholesterol Foods, High Cholesterol Levels, Lifestyle Changes, Lifestyle Habits, Low Cholesterol Diet, Medication, Optimum Health, Options, Personal Research, Quit Smoking —
+Tags: Bad Cholesterol, Cardiovascular Disease, Cholesterol, Cholesterol Level, Cholesterol Status, Cigarette Smoking, Diet Plan, Diet Plans, Eating Habits, Excessive Eating, Healthy Diet, High Cholesterol Foods, High Cholesterol Levels, Lifestyle Changes, Lifestyle Habits, Losing Weight, Low Cholesterol Diet, Medication, Optimum Health, Options, Personal Research, Quit Smoking